PsiLynx/PsiKit/docs/README.md

 * Some features should work, but are untested. these are:
   - Comparison to a video of the match

-> Note that most of the abilities that advantage kit offers in the non-live aspect are coming soon.
+> Note that most of the abilities that AdvantageKit offers in the non-live aspect are coming soon.

 ### Coming Soon
 * Live tuning of variables